-Most things that we do in life and most things we use around the home, especially on a day to day basis, needs looking after and regular maintaining.
-An electric garage door is no different and in most cases, if you have a problem with them, it can quite easily be rectified or fixed.
+Most things that we do in life and most things we use around the home, especially on a day to day basis, need looking after and regular maintaining.
+An electric garage door is no different!
+In most cases if you have a problem with them, they can quite easily be rectified or fixed.

-I would take a bet that most people reading this article will come away thinking that the previous paragraph all makes sense.
-However just like you know that you should regularly check your vehicle’s tyre pressures and oil etc. many of us don’t bother.
+I would take a bet that most people reading this article will think that the previous paragraph sounds sensible.
+However, we all know that we should regularly check our vehicle’s tyre pressures and oil etc. But many of us cannot be bothered!

-Looking after your electric garage door doesn’t just make life so much easier for you on a daily basis enhancing the smooth opening and closing for exit or entry.
-It may also impact on the security of your home if the operation or mechanism is not running as efficiently as it should.
+Looking after your electric garage door doesn’t just make life so much easier for you on a daily basis.
+It doesn’t just enhance the smooth opening and closing for exit or entry.
+It can also impact on the security of your home if it is not operating as efficiently as it should.

-Most of the garage doors that we fit here at Hollington doors for our new customers are made to work automatically nowadays, just like very few of us would ever choose a television without a remote.
-Come to think of it, I’m not even sure that you could buy a tv without one anywhere in the UK even if you wanted to!
+Most of the garage doors that we fit here at Hollington doors work automatically nowadays.
+Most people prefer that option.
+Who would ever choose a television without a remote?
+Come to think of it, I doubt that you could buy a tv without one even if you wanted to!

 But like anything that works electronically, if there is a problem, there are the obvious things that should be looked at first before worrying about it.

 Check that the power source is working and switched on.
 Now this may sound pretty obvious, but the power can be interrupted in many different ways.
 The door opener may have been unplugged inadvertently by somebody else not realising it at the time.
 A fuse may have blown, either a main fuse or within the plug itself.